openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 * As a MicroShift administrator, I want to safely update MicroShift so that I can get bug fixes, new features, and security patches.
-* As a MicroShift administrator, I want automated backups of MicroShift data so in case of a greenboot failure system will rollback and backup will be restored.
+* As a MicroShift administrator, I want my system to roll back to a previous good configuration when greenboot fails.

 ### Goals